Czocher/czocher.org/content/posts/gitea-and-drone-ci-on-synology.md

 ...
 ```

-After setting those up and restarting the container remember to verify if the port mappings are still correct.
+After setting those up and restarting the container, remember to verify if the port mappings are still correct.
 In my case I had to switch those to `10080` -> `10080` and leave `10022` still mapping to `22`, since the SSH server listening on `10022` did not work and failed with a host verification exception for me.

 All the other options should be done according to needs.

 ### Drone installation

 Drone installation is a bit more troublesome than Gitea.
 The [main Drone image](https://hub.docker.com/r/drone/drone/) can be installed easily with the Synology GUI.
-It the following configuration options:
+I used the following configuration options:
 1. Both TCP ports `8000` (HTTP) and `9000` (GRPC) should be mapped to some host ports.
 I chose `11080` and `11900` in my case.
 2. The `/var/lib/drone` directory has to be mapped somewhere in the Synology filesystem.
-3. There is a number of environmental variables that have to be set: `DRONE_OPEN`, `DRONE_HOST`, `DRONE_GITEA`, `DRONE_GITEA_URL`, `DRONE_GITEA_PRIVATE_MODE`, `DRONE_GITEA_SKIP_VERIFY`, `DRONE_SECRET`.
+3. There is a number of environment variables that have to be set: `DRONE_OPEN`, `DRONE_HOST`, `DRONE_GITEA`, `DRONE_GITEA_URL`, `DRONE_GITEA_PRIVATE_MODE`, `DRONE_GITEA_SKIP_VERIFY`, `DRONE_SECRET`.
 You can read what all of those mean [in the Drone documentation](http://docs.drone.io/installation/) and [configuration for Gitea](http://docs.drone.io/install-for-gitea/).

 My config goes as follows:
 ```bash